orzuk/EmbryoSelectionCalculator/README.md

 G <- gain.moments(10, 1, 'exact', 1)

 G$E.G will contian the expected gain (in units of standard deviations) in selecting the top quantitative trait out of n=10 embryos.
-G%Var.G will contain the variance of this gain.
+G$Var.G will contain the variance of this gain.